-- Maintain meadow edge

-- Thin and limb firs around meadow edge - Collect acorns off of white oak to propagate - Continue collecting gumweed and other forb seed to propagate - Potential site for short duration, high intensity grazing
+- Maintain meadow edge - Thin and limb firs around meadow edge - Collect acorns off of white oak to propagate - Continue collecting gumweed and other forb seed to propagate - Potential site for short duration, high intensity grazing - II.

-II.
 Big Meadow

-Description & Management History: Located high up on the western edge of the property and near to the ridge, the Big Meadow is a 3-acre coastal prairie with an expansive view, primarily dominated knonnative, invasive grasses and forbes.
-Native grasses include a healthy population of Elymus glaucu: as a less robust smattering of Stipa pulchra and Danthonia californica.
-There are a few plants of Wyet. angustifolia scattered throughout the meadow.
-In the Northwest corner there is a well-managed pate Yampah (Perideridia sp.), dominated on the eastern edge by Perideridia gairdneri, and the western pothe endemic Perideridia kelloggii.
-Coyotebrush (Baccharis pilularis) and coast live oak dots the mead well as a few patches of Himalayan Blackberry.
+Description & Management History: Located high up on the western edge of the property and near the top of the ridge, the Big Meadow is a 3-acre coastal prairie with an expansive view, primarily dominated by nonnative, invasive grasses and forbes.
+Native grasses include a healthy population of Elymus glaucus, as well as a less robust smattering of Stipa pulchra and Danthonia californica.
+There are a few plants of Wyethia angustifolia scattered throughout the meadow.
+In the Northwest corner there is a well-managed patch of Yampah (Perideridia sp.), dominated on the eastern edge by Perideridia gairdneri, and the western portion by the endemic Perideridia kelloggii.
+Coyotebrush (Baccharis pilularis) and coast live oak dots the meadow, as well as a few patches of Himalayan Blackberry.
 A wetland runs through the meadow, draining the neighboring property into the pond.
 The meadow is ringed by coast live oak and mixed hardwood woodlands.

-The largest unit of coastal prairie at OAEC, the Big Meadow was likely prime grazing land for the earl European settlers, who stocked the land heavily with sheep and cattle.
-In the 1970s, The Farallones Ir plowed a section of the field southwest of the large rock in the meadow in an (unsuccessful) attempt 1 establish a lavender crop for a few seasons; this short-lived experiment significantly impacted the prenative perennial grasses...
-Other than that, the Big Meadow was mostly left untouched, with no grazir active management.
+The largest unit of coastal prairie at OAEC, the Big Meadow was likely prime grazing land for the early European settlers, who stocked the land heavily with sheep and cattle.
+In the 1970s, The Farallones Institute plowed a section of the field southwest of the large rock in the meadow in an (unsuccessful) attempt to establish a lavender crop for a few seasons; this short-lived experiment significantly impacted the presence of native perennial grasses...
+Other than that, the Big Meadow was mostly left untouched, with no grazing or active management.